hashicorp/terraform-provider-aws/website/docs/guides/iam-policy-documents.html.md

 ### Multiple Line Heredoc Syntax

+Multiline strings can use shell-style "here doc" syntax, with the string starting with a marker like <<EOF and then the string ending with EOF on a line of its own.
+The lines of the string and the end marker must *not* be indented.
 Interpolation is available within the heredoc string if necessary.

 For example: